FJortay/DICS-Collaborative-Management/README.md

 ### 1. Summary

-DICS is envisioned as an intelligent and decentralized co-management web platform for organizations (whether local associations, companies, municipalities, or states) that choose to operate under direct democracy.
-The decentralized platform is composed of three sequentially integrated applicative modules:
+DICS envisions an intelligent, decentralized co-management web platform tailored for organizations—from local associations to municipalities and states—that operate under the principles of direct democracy.
+The platform integrates three sequential modules:

 1. Discussion forum
-2. Collective writing (especially for drafting voting statements)
+2. Collective drafting (to formulate voting statements)
 3. Voting system

-Together, these modules support the four main facets of organizational management:
+Collectively, these modules support four essential facets of organizational management:

-- *Control:* Ensuring internal regulations are adhered to.
+- *Control:* Guaranteeing adherence to internal regulations.
-- *Audit:* Continuously refining internal regulations.
+- *Audit:* Enabling continuous refinement of those regulations.
-- *Projects:* Facilitating organizational development.
+- *Projects:* Facilitating organizational development initiatives.
-- *Operational:* Managing daily administrative tasks.
+- *Operational:* Managing everyday administrative tasks.

 **Software and Hardware Environment:**

-- ***Software.*** DICS is built to be ***decentralized*** (modules are both client and server), ***modular*** (to ease future technological evolution), and entirely composed of ***free software*** (as defined by [fsf.org](https://fsf.org)).
+- ***Software.*** DICS is designed to be ***decentralized*** (with modules acting as both client and server), ***modular*** (to accommodate future technological advancements), and entirely composed of ***free software*** (per [fsf.org](https://fsf.org)).

-- ***Hardware.*** DICS is intended to run on the [DIOS network](https://github.com/FJortay/DIOS-Operating-System), which is P2P, wireless, and AI-driven.
-Organization members are assumed to use two types of [open source terminals](https://www.gnu.org/philosophy/free-hardware-designs.html): a desktop computer and an IPV card (a a yet-to-be-developed smart card-type device with a touchscreen and virtual keyboard for identification, payments, and voting).
-The system is deliberately designed without reliance on smartphones, addressing concerns regarding mental health and computer security.
+- ***Hardware.*** DICS operates on the [DIOS network](https://github.com/FJortay/DIOS-Operating-System), which is P2P, wireless, and AI-enhanced.
+Each organization member is expected to use two types of [open source terminals](https://www.gnu.org/philosophy/free-hardware-designs.html): a desktop computer and an IPV card—a forthcoming smart card-like device equipped with a touchscreen and virtual keyboard for secure identification, payments, and voting.
+Notably, the system intentionally avoids smartphone dependency to address concerns over mental health and security.

-In Sections 3 to 8, open source solutions are proposed for each component.
-Modules should be integrated in a standardized manner to streamline the system's evolvability (i.e., the replacement of existing modules with new ones).
-Indeed, many of these software packages were not originally developed with today’s conversational AI advances in mind.
-As such, significant parts of DICS may need to be built from scratch—or integrated with existing tools as a first step.
+In the following sections (3 to 8), open-source solutions are proposed for each component.
+These modules must be designed for standardized integration to facilitate system evolvability.
+Given that many software packages predate today’s conversational AI advancements, certain elements of DICS may need to be developed from scratch or adapted through integration with existing tools.

-*DICS Collaborative Management, along with [DIOS Operating System](https://github.com/FJortay/DIOS-Operating-System), is part of the [DISCO Collective Intelligence](https://github.com/FJortay/DICOS-Societal-Project) project.*
+*DICS Collaborative Management, alongside [DIOS Operating System](https://github.com/FJortay/DIOS-Operating-System), forms part of the [DISCO Collective Intelligence](https://github.com/FJortay/DISCO-Collective-Intelligence) project.*

 ---